Chicago Rivet & Machine (NYSEAMERICAN:CVR) Research Coverage Started at StockNews.com

-StockNews.com initiated coverage on shares of Chicago Rivet & Machine (NYSEAMERICAN:CVR – Free Report) in a research report sent to investors on Saturday.
+StockNews.com began coverage on shares of Chicago Rivet & Machine (NYSEAMERICAN:CVR – Free Report) in a research report released on Thursday morning.
 The firm issued a sell rating on the stock.

-Separately, TheStreet lowered shares of Chicago Rivet & Machine from a b- rating to a c+ rating in a report on Tuesday, June 6th.

 Chicago Rivet & Machine Dividend Announcement

 The company also recently disclosed a quarterly dividend, which was paid on Tuesday, June 20th.
-Stockholders of record on Monday, June 5th were issued a dividend of $0.22 per share.
-This represents a $0.88 annualized dividend and a dividend yield of 3.43%.
+Shareholders of record on Monday, June 5th were given a dividend of $0.22 per share.
 The ex-dividend date was Friday, June 2nd.
+This represents a $0.88 annualized dividend and a yield of 3.52%.
 Chicago Rivet & Machine’s payout ratio is 29.63%.

 Institutional Trading of Chicago Rivet & Machine

-A number of hedge funds and other institutional investors have recently modified their holdings of the stock.
-Dimensional Fund Advisors LP increased its holdings in shares of Chicago Rivet & Machine by 0.8% in the third quarter.
-Dimensional Fund Advisors LP now owns 68,710 shares of the company’s stock valued at $1,771,000 after purchasing an additional 576 shares in the last quarter.
-Renaissance Technologies LLC boosted its stake in Chicago Rivet & Machine by 1.0% in the second quarter.
-Renaissance Technologies LLC now owns 49,210 shares of the company’s stock valued at $1,402,000 after acquiring an additional 500 shares during the last quarter.
-Vanguard Group Inc. boosted its stake in Chicago Rivet & Machine by 91.7% in the first quarter.
-Vanguard Group Inc. now owns 28,479 shares of the company’s stock valued at $746,000 after acquiring an additional 13,626 shares during the last quarter.
-Morgan Stanley boosted its stake in Chicago Rivet & Machine by 8.6% in the fourth quarter.
-Morgan Stanley now owns 12,696 shares of the company’s stock valued at $363,000 after acquiring an additional 1,005 shares during the last quarter.
-Finally, Cannell Capital LLC boosted its stake in Chicago Rivet & Machine by 16.2% in the fourth quarter.
-Cannell Capital LLC now owns 11,486 shares of the company’s stock valued at $329,000 after acquiring an additional 1,600 shares during the last quarter.
-Institutional investors and hedge funds own 22.36% of the company’s stock.
+Several large investors have recently bought and sold shares of CVR.
+Vanguard Group Inc. boosted its position in shares of Chicago Rivet & Machine by 91.7% in the 1st quarter.
+Vanguard Group Inc. now owns 28,479 shares of the company’s stock worth $746,000 after purchasing an additional 13,626 shares in the last quarter.
+Renaissance Technologies LLC lifted its position in Chicago Rivet & Machine by 1.0% in the 2nd quarter.
+Renaissance Technologies LLC now owns 49,210 shares of the company’s stock valued at $1,402,000 after acquiring an additional 500 shares in the last quarter.
+Captrust Financial Advisors bought a new position in Chicago Rivet & Machine in the 2nd quarter valued at approximately $41,000.
+Dimensional Fund Advisors LP lifted its position in Chicago Rivet & Machine by 0.8% in the 3rd quarter.
+Dimensional Fund Advisors LP now owns 68,710 shares of the company’s stock valued at $1,771,000 after acquiring an additional 576 shares in the last quarter.
+Finally, Advisor Group Holdings Inc. bought a new position in Chicago Rivet & Machine in the 4th quarter valued at approximately $43,000.
+22.36% of the stock is owned by institutional investors.

 Chicago Rivet & Machine Company Profile